jruels/tf-gcp/labs/setup.md

 ---

 ### **Important Note:**
-Always remember to run VS Code in **Administrator mode** whenever you need to use Chocolatey for installing or managing software that requires system-level changes.
+Always run VS Code in **Administrator mode** whenever you need to use Chocolatey to install or manage software that requires system-level changes.

 # Install Terraform extension for VSCode